AriesJ12/Full-fledge-website-first-/README.md

 - ~~Log out should disappear when no one is logged in~~ -might change it to javascript/ajax(currently using php to execute the things above)
 - AJAX(change just a part of a document) -- javascript

+-optimize the classes(join their functions together -update, select, insert)